With more than 160 million annual passengers and 5,800 daily flights, Delta Airlines stands as the second-largest U.S.-based airline.

 Platinum Delta SkyMiles Credit Card Review: A small step up from Gold

-The features of Platinum Delta SkyMiles Credit Card is almost the same as the Gold Delta SkyMiles Credit Card from American Express, except for the addition of annual spend bonuses and baggage insurance.
+The features of Platinum Delta SkyMiles Credit Card is almost the same as the Gold Delta SkyMiles Credit Card from American Express, except for the addition of the annual companion certificate, annual spend bonuses and baggage insurance.

 Cardmembers earn 10,000 bonus miles and 10,000 MQMs (Medallion Qualification Miles) after making $25,000 in card purchases each year.